phrawzty/check_http_json/README.md

 Note that (`-r` or `-R`) and (`-W` and `-C`) are mutually exclusive.

 Note also that the response must be pure JSON.
 Bad things happen if this isn't the case.

 ## Implementation

-How you choose to implement the plugin is, of course, up to you.
+How you choose to implement the plugin is up to you.
 Here are some suggestions:

 ### given string element, check string result
     define command {